 By Emily Gerson, Content Marketing Specialist

-The implementation of the Federal Highway Administration (FHWA) Work Zone Data Exchange (WZDx) Specification has become popular in transportation agencies.
+The implementation of the United States Department of Transportation's (USDOT) Work Zone Data Exchange (WZDx) Specification has become popular in transportation agencies.
 This movement is a push for agencies to get a consistent, effective method for monitoring, storing, and communicating work zone data.

 In this initiative, there are three key stages to work zone lifecycle data: planning and design, real-time operations, and historical work zone activity records.
 Our software, NueGOV, simplifies all three data stages.

 Manual work zone planning is often difficult to visualize and communicate.
 NueGOV provides easy location visualization on an interactive map.
 The map allows users to filter planned and active work zones, zoom in on locations, and click on locations for additional project details.

 Work zones can often cross between jurisdictions, meaning inter-agency communication is often essential to maintain quality traffic flow and proper traveler safety.
 NueGOV provides data sharing options and API hooks that allows necessary data to flow freely and seamlessly between agencies.

 Most of today’s work zone operations are recorded after the fact, which means lag time for recorded work zone inception and completion times.
 NueGOV is cloud-based which means workers can mark progress quickly and easily from their cell phone or tablet.
 “Hot button” technology makes progress check-ins as easy as one click.
 It avoids any unnecessary or inconsistent note-taking while ensuring updates can be recorded and tracked instantly.
 Additionally, Navjoy’s Research and Development team is working on a solution to automate information without even the use of a hot button.